loganrath/promotion/application.md

 Library Webmaster(2013 - Present)
 * Design and coordinate updates to the library Web site

+Discovery Task Force to recommend Summon for (2013)
+* Recommended Summon for implementation in 2014-2105

 ### II.
 College service
 Committee Chair, College Senate Faculty & Staff Policies.
 (July 2017 - May 2018)
 * Chair the College Senate committee concerned with faculty and staff policies
 * By virtue of this position, I also serve on:
-** Enterprise Risk Management Committee
+ * Enterprise Risk Management Committee
-** Committee on Disability and Access
+ * Committee on Disability and Access

 Parliamentarian, College Senate.
 (January 2017 - May 2017; August 2015 - May 2016)
 * Advise College Senate President on matters of parliamentary procedure